qanuq/mydotfiles/.mydotfiles-misc/README.md

 | ---------- | ----- | ------------------------------ |
 | `encode64` | `e64` | Encodes given data to base64   |
 | `decode64` | `d64` | Decodes given data from base64 |

+#### extract

+This plugin defines a function called `extract` that extracts the archive file you pass it, and it supports a wide variety of archive filetypes.